exothermic88/NCOS/README.md

 To install NCOS, follow these steps:

 1. Download the latest NCOS ISO from the [Releases](#) page.
-2. Create a bootable USB drive using tools like `Rufus` or `Etcher`.
+2. Create a bootable USB drive using tools like `Etcher` or `Rufus`.
 3. Boot from the USB drive and follow the installation prompts.
 4. After installation, log in to experience NCOS.